What is a Florida VA Loan?

 - Renovating a recently purchased home

-You may also apply for a Florida VA loan to refinance your current property at a lower interest rate.
+Also, you may apply for a Florida VA loan to refinance your current property at a lower interest rate.
 This allows you to take advantage of the significant benefits associated with VA loan rates in Florida, even if you purchased your home some time ago.

 Loan Limits by County in Florida

 The specific amount you can borrow for a mortgage will ultimately be determined by your lender.
-Your pre approval amount will be dependent upon your credit history, income, debt, and the overall consensus on what is deemed affordable for your unique financial situation.
+Your pre-approval amount depends upon your credit history, income, debt, and the overall consensus on what is affordable for your unique financial situation.

 However, there are some limits to what a VA loan in Florida can allow you to borrow without a jumbo VA loan.